Ask AI

 1. 💡

-Note: If you use SSO, and therefore a different subdomain to app.captionhub.com, you will need to adjust this URL to use the appropriated subdomain, e.g. https://yourcompany.captionhub.com/platforms/qumu/videos/configure_auth
+Note: If you use SSO, and therefore a different subdomain to app.captionhub.com, you will need to adjust this URL to use the appropriate subdomain, e.g. https://yourcompany.captionhub.com/platforms/qumu/videos/configure_auth

 Notion image